UASC

 What is Ramadan?

-Ramadan is observed by Muslims worldwide and is regarded as a blessed month, which is observed on the ninth month of the Islamic calendar.
-There are five basic rules in Islam which all Muslims must follow.
-These are known as The Five Pillars of Islam.
-Ramadan symbolises one of the Five Pillars and is referred to as ‘Sawm’, meaning the “Fasting during the month of Ramadan”.
+Ramadan is observed by Muslims worldwide and is considered a blessed month, occurring on the ninth month of the Islamic calendar.
+The Five Pillars of Islam outline the fundamental rules that all Muslims are required to follow, with Ramadan representing one of these pillars, known as 'Sawm' or "Fasting during the month of Ramadan."

-At the beginning of the fasting month, Muslims will greet each other with ‘Ramadan Kareem’ or ‘Ramadan Mubarak’ as a celebratory term.
-The fasting month lasts for 29-30 days each year however this is not set as fixed date, such as Christmas celebrated on the 25th of December yearly.
-In order to observe Ramadan at the correct time, Muslims seek advice from their local Mosque who confirm the start and end date of the fasting period which is at dawn and sunset.
+At the start of the fasting month, Muslims greet each other with 'Ramadan Kareem' or 'Ramadan Mubarak.'
+The duration of the fasting period spans 29-30 days each year but doesn't adhere to a fixed date like Christmas on December 25th.
+To determine the correct timing for Ramadan, Muslims consult their local Mosque for confirmation of the start and end dates, aligning with dawn and sunset.

 Who participates in fasting and why?